CodinGame/monaco-vscode-api/README.md

 - Debuggers

 ### Demo Instructions

+⚠️ Make sure to open the project in a Dev Container[^1] ⚠️

 First we need to install and build the dependencies the demo will use.

 ```bash
 # This will take some time, trust the process
 npm install